 Work sessions files of Metatogger have .jms (JSON Metatogger session) extension.
 In the unlikely event that Metatogger crashes, such a file is generated in order to avoid running work losses.
 The file is located under <LocalApplicationData>\Luminescence_Software\Metatogger_recovery.jms.

 To play audio files, use Play, Pause and Stop buttons.
-The name of the audio file being played is displayed with a purple background in the workspace
+It is then possible to move forward or backward in the playback by moving the slider provided for this purpose in the status bar.
+The name of the audio file being played is displayed with a purple background in the workspace.

 Editable data, like tags, are displayed in black.
 Read only data like technical information about files, are displayed in colour.
 Unchecked items, modification protected, are displayed in grey.
 A purple heading warns that the file is playing in Metatogger.